Why creating new habits is so important

 Many habits are formed with other people (especially bad ones).
 Most people start drinking or smoking along with peers.
 So to form a good habit, find some support.
 If you want to go the gym find a gym buddy if you want to lose weight find an ally.
 Moral support and having an accountability partner strengthen your chances of succeeding.

 Most of all, get expert guidance.
 If you still need to change a behaviour, then the chances are there is still more you can learn about the new behaviour.
-If you want to improve your finances get mentored by someone who is good with money.

 If you want to eat healthily make sure you consult a qualified nutritionist.
 And if you want to look after your body, make sure you get expert advice and help.